10 Reasons Why Everyone Should Store Oats

 Oats contain complex carbohydrates which help stabilize blood sugar and the before mentioned soluble fiber slows the absorption of glucose.
 The soluble fiber in oats has also been proven to lower bad cholesterol (LDL) by essentially taking it out with trash as it moves through and out of your system so to speak.
 Oats could be one of your only tools in treating someone with high cholesterol in a prolonged emergency when they do not have access to their statin drugs and oats could be one of many dietary tools for helping to manage blood sugar levels (assuming you don’t smother the oats in sugar).

-6. Oats Can be Used as a Meat Expander
+6. Rolled Oats as a Meat Enhancer

 During the depression, many families added oats to their meat when grinding and cooking it to make it go further and to keep everyone fuller a little longer.
 A favorite place to add oats was and still is to meat loaves, as oats tend to take on the flavor of whatever they are cooked with.